Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/examples/private-networking/_header.md

 >**⚠️WARNING!⚠️**: THIS IS A PREVIEW SERVICE, MICROSOFT MAY NOT PROVIDE SUPPORT FOR THIS, PLEASE CHECK THE PRODUCT DOCS FOR CLARIFICATION

-This deploys the module with Private Networking for Azure Managed DevOps Pools.
+This deploys the module with Private Networking for Azure Managed DevOps Pools and sends all supported logs to a Log Analytics workspace.

 There are some points of note for this example: